Azure/InnovationEngine/scenarios/ocd/CreateWordPressDeployment/README.md

 }
 ```

-he server created has the below attributes:
+The server created has the below attributes:

 - The server name, admin username, admin password, resource group name, location are already specified in local context environment of the cloud shell, and will be created in the same location as your the resource group and the other Azure components.
 - Service defaults for remaining server configurations: compute tier (Burstable), compute size/SKU (Standard_B2s), backup retention period (7 days), and MySQL version (8.0.21)